Law (full-time) LLB (Hons)

 Our flagship LLB is at the heart of our course portfolio, enabling you to study Law modules which are of vital interest in the modern world.
 This degree provides an excellent foundation in Law, helping you to develop the key intellectual, practical and legal skills required for successful employment.

-Law in Action
+Law in Action (15 credits)

-The Law in Action module compliments and builds upon the Law School’s induction programme, to encourage students’ engagement, attendance and appreciation of the place of law in a wider context right from the start of their degree.
+The Law in Action module complements and builds upon the Law School’s induction programme, to encourage students’ engagement, attendance and appreciation of the place of law in a wider context right from the start of their degree.

-Law of Contract and Problem Solving
+Law of Contract and Problem Solving (20 credits)

 Develop your understanding of the law of contract.
 You will study the underlying theories and classifications of contracts and learn how to apply your knowledge to solve legal problems.
 You will also be introduced to the skill of mooting.

-Law of Torts and Legal Reasoning
+Law of Torts and Legal Reasoning (20 credits)

 The law of torts concerns civil wrongs, and in this module you will learn to interpret case law, determine relevant legal principles, and assess the merits of legal reasoning.

-Legal and Professional Environment
+Legal and Professional Environment (20 credits)

 Gain a foundational knowledge and understanding of the legal system in England and Wales.
 Develop transferable intellectual, employability and professional skills.

-Public Law and Research Skills
+Public Law and Research Skills (20 credits)

 Examine and research constitutional law concepts to develop an understanding of the relationship between the individual and the state.
 Exploring the protection of liberties and fundamental rights of the individual within the UK.

-International, European and Comparative Law and Group Presentation Skills
+International, European and Comparative Law and Group Presentation Skills (20 credits)

 Gain an international and comparative perspective on the establishment, development and operation of international and European Union law, while developing team working and presentation skills.

-Choose from Route One or Route Two.
+In Year Two you will choose from Route One or Route Two

 Route One